June 15, 2019. From the archives, originally published July 3, 2015, when Donald Trump was a new and different sort of presidential candidate.

 Wealth redistribution.
 That is the only remedy to poverty that progressive Marxists (liberals) understand.
-They adhere to the Marxist religion of only a single pie, that when someone eats a piece of the pie, that means someone else will not get a piece.
-It has never occurred to liberal weenies that someone could be in the kitchen baking another pie, or that several people could be in the kitchen, combining their efforts toward the task of baking many pies.
-Or, many people in many kitchens could be baking many pies.
-In fact, we could have a pie factory.
+They adhere to the Marxist religion of only a single “zero-sum” pie, which demands that when someone eats a piece of the pie, it means someone else will not have a piece.
+It has never occurred to liberals that someone could be in the kitchen baking another pie, or that several people could be in the kitchen, combining their efforts toward the task of baking many pies.
+Or, perhaps, many people in many kitchens could be baking many pies.
+In fact, we could build a pie factory.
 Make that many pie factories.
+Voila!
+A virtually limitless supply of delicious pies!

 This isn’t rocket science.
-It is called industry, work, innovation, ingenuity, which can all be summed up nicely in that single word that leaves tunnel-visioned liberals sobbing uncontrollably when they hear it….
+It is called industry, business, innovation, ingenuity, which can all be summed up nicely in that single word that leaves tunnel-visioned liberals sobbing uncontrollably….
 CAPITALISM!
-Economies, like children, grow when attended to properly.
+Economies, like children, grow when properly attended to.

-Unable to comprehend, or perhaps ignoring, the lessons of centuries of runaway capitalist success and prosperity, that awesome spectacle of unlimited wealth and financial security called the American experiment, liberals continue with the zero sum game plan – take away John and Mary’s pie so that James and Sally may have it.
+Unable to comprehend, or perhaps ignoring, the lessons of centuries of runaway capitalist success and prosperity, the awesome prospect of unlimited wealth and financial security called the American experiment, liberals continue with the zero-sum game plan – take away John and Mary’s pie so that James and Sally may have it.
 America’s GDP was not $17 trillion in 1800.
 It has grown to that point.
 CAPITALISM!

-Now we are watching another, related progressive policy phenomenon occur, as liberals stare, like so many deer in the headlights, as America’s productivity continues to shrink.
-Liberal Rule #743 – destroy incentive to produce, so that we are all equally poor and equally miserable.
+Now we are watching another related progressive policy phenomenon occur, as liberals stare, like so many deer in the headlights, as America’s productivity continues to shrink.
+Liberal Rule #743 – destroy incentive to produce, so that we are all equally poor, equally dependent, and equally miserable.
 Progressive nirvana!

 From Stephen Z. Nemo, CDN